 We reap what we sow.
 Reaping is commensurate with sowing (Ga 6:7-10).
 The principle is not to give to get, yet God gives bountifully to those who sow bountifully.
 Those who determine to give as little as possible have as their aim self-enrichment.
 They will have a scant spiritual harvest.

 This does not imply that the more money we give, the more money we will receive in return.
-If we contribute to gain material wealth, we will reap spiritual poverty.
+If we contribute in order to gain material wealth, we will reap spiritual poverty.
 However, God will reward generosity with sufficient material sustenance, but not necessarily affluence (Pr 19:17; 28:27; Mal 3:10; Lu 6:38).
 The more generous we are, the more generous God is with us.
 This will make it possible to continue one’s generosity.

 A material seed can result in a spiritual harvest (Mt 6:19-20).
 It will lay up treasures in eternity and time.

 Some may give proportionally smaller gifts to the Lord and others larger.
 It is not the amount but the proportion that counts.
-The widow who gave her two mites gave more than others who gave more quantity but not proportionally more (Lu 21:1-4).
+The widow who gave her two mites gave more than others who gave more quantity, but not proportionally more (Lu 21:1-4).
 However, even the proportion is not the final importance, but the way we give (as we will see in the next verse).